drbean/edit/jeffreykuo/abstract.md

 frequency of residual traces as a representative feature.
-It is found that a good processing result will have a more obvious peak value on the spectrogram, which indicates the tool traces can be used as a significantl performance indicator.
+It is found that a good processing result will have a more obvious peak value on the spectrogram, which indicates the tool traces can be used as a eignificant performance indicator.
 Poorly processed surface images have more side-band frequencies, so that the frequencies on the frequency spectrum do not have harmonic frequency characteristics, which is a representative feature of poor matching between the axes while manufacturing.